-24. No. The Church Commissioners have no legal powers to contribute to travel or related costs for members of the public attending our Committee meetings.
-Hearings will usually start after 11.30am to enable travel when public transport is cheaper.
+23. No. The Church Commissioners have no legal powers to contribute to travel or related costs for members of the public attending our Committee meetings.
+Hearings will usually start after 11.30am to enable travel when public transport is cheaper but during the current circumstances they may need to be held virtually via 'Zoom' in which event the meeting time may be slightly earlier

-What about church property matters?
+What about Church property matters?

-25. The procedures for certain contested church property matters are similar to those for draft Schemes or Orders but will be explained by our case officer in correspondence.
+24. The procedures for certain contested Church property matters are similar to those for draft Schemes or Orders but will be explained by our case officer in correspondence.